 Importance of Wealth:

 Wealth, indeed, has its own importance.
 Lady Bracknell wants a wealthy son-in-law.
-Proud of class and wealth is her major characteristic.
-She wants Gwendoline to be the same.
-Algernon wants money to survive.
+Proud of class and wealth are her two major characteristics.
+She wishes that Gwendoline should follow her in grabbing money.
+In the same way, Algernon wants money to survive.
 He although does not care about his bill yet he wants money to pay them.
 Jack is living a prosperous life because he has wealth.
-He is enjoying life while creating an imaginary person “Earnest” and does not care about earning money.
-Lady Bracknell first rejects Jack but subsequently accepts him as the husband of Gwendoline just after knowing that he is in possession of a good fortune.
+He runs from his liabilities.
+He has created an imaginary person “Earnest” and does not care about earning money.
+Lady Bracknell first rejects Jack but subsequently accepts him as husband of Gwendoline just after knowing that he is in possession of a good fortune.
 Thereby, in one way or the other, it is shown that wealth has much importance in one’s life.
 Undoubtedly, “Importance of Wealth” comes at fourth in the list of themes of “Importance of Being Earnest”.

 “Life of Leisure” and “Luxurious Life”: Last but Major Themes of Importance of Being Earnest:

 Jack does not do anything to live.
 Algernon is in debt but does not care about it.
-He is a bachelor and enjoying luxuries of life.
+He is a bachelor and enjoying luxurious life.
 He wants money but does not want to work.
 We rarely find any character in this play, who works for a living.
 Every single person in this play is free even then we cannot say him jobless.
 It is because no one wants to work.
 Another minor character is important in this context i.e. “Chausable”.
-He is a religious person but he instead of doing his duties flirt with Miss Prism.
+He is a religious person but he instead of performing his duties flirts with Miss Prism.
 It seems that the Victorian class wants a life of leisure.
-They want themselves respected but without doing anything good.
-Therefore, the life of luxury and life of leisure and are obvious themes of “The Importance of Being Earnest”.
+They want respect but without doing anything good for themselves and for the society.
+Therefore, the life of luxury and life of leisure are obvious themes of “The Importance of Being Earnest”.